erictt/computer-science-learning/source/_posts/cs6210/lesson-09.md

 -   Computational clusters are the workhorses of giant scale services and are employed in modern data centers.
--   Each node in the cluster may itself be an SMP, and the advantages of structuring computational resources as a cluster of machines include absolute scalability, cost and performance control, and incremental scalability.
+-   Each node in the cluster may itself be an SMP, and the advantages of structuring computational resources as a cluster of machines includes absolute scalability, cost and performance control, and incremental scalability.
 -   Computational clusters offer incremental scalability by adding more nodes to the cluster to increase performance, or scaling back when the volume of requests decreases.

 7. Load Management Choices: